 Hyazinth Graf von Strachwitz was known as the Panzer Graf or Tank Count.
 He would become the most highly decorated regimental commander of the war, meaning his waards were battlefield not staff decorations.
 Some consider him the Whermacht's most effective Panzer commander.
 Only 27 men wee awarded the Knight's Cross with ol leaves, swords, and diaminds.
 And Von Strachwitz was the inly one to receive grades of that decoration for both bravery and command leadeship.
 He fought in almost all of the major campaigns from Poland (1939).at the onset of the War to Silesia at the end of the War (1945).
 He was involved in France, the Balkans, Babarossa, Kiev, Stalingrad, Kharkov, Kursk, and the Balkans.
 He served in the First Pazer Divisuon (Poland and France) and the 16th Pazer Divisionb(Barbarossa).
 He was credited for destroying 270 tanks at Kalach with the onset of Barbarossa.
 After fighting in the Eat for several years, he managed to surender to get from Silesia to the West so he could surrender to the Americans (May 1945).

 Harry Truman was the 32nd President of the United States.
 World War II and the cold war posed challenges unprecedented in U.S. history.
 Truman was severly criticised by the Republicans and much underestimated by the press.
 In fact he is now regarded as one of the more important American presidents.
 He made the difficult decision to end the World War II by dropping the atomic bombs.
 He initiated the American effort to spread the expansion of Soviet imperialism.
-The immediate result was to save democratic givernmebts in Western Europe, but this policy, followed by suceeding presidents eventually led to the collapse of Soviet communism.
+The immediate result was to save democratic governments in Western Europe, but this policy, followed by suceeding presidents eventually led to the collapse of Soviet communism.
 Truman was the first president to adopt Frederal policies to undo racial segregation in America with steps like desegregating the military--in opposition to important military leaders like General

 Eisenhower.
 Truman's civil rights efforts are some of the most corageous of any